ashismo/ashismo.github.com/_posts/2015-05-13-RESTful webservice with Basic HTTP authentication.md

 **Note:** Deploy path should be WEB-INF/lib by default The meaning of the below entry is the dependent jars will go to WEB-INF/lib folder in the deployable
 <img src="https://cloud.githubusercontent.com/assets/11231867/7606640/5e2a367a-f978-11e4-98ad-4a582769b338.png" style="border: 1px solid black;"/>
-* Your pom.xml should be like [this](https://github.com/ashismo/repositoryForMyBlog/blob/master/restfulWebservice-pom.xml){:target="_blank"} to build your project
+* Your pom.xml should be like [this](https://github.com/ashismo/repositoryForMyBlog/blob/master/restfulWebservice-pom.xml){:target="_blank"} to build your project.
+* Your web.xml should be like [this](https://github.com/ashismo/repositoryForMyBlog/blob/master/restfulWebservice-web.xml){:target="_bank"}.
+All http requests must pass through **com.ashish.rest.authentication.RestAuthenticationFilter** authentication class.
 * A **GET** request shown here which will return JSON output for a employee.
 This method takes employeeId as input URL is : http://localhost:8080/RESTfulAuth/rest/hello/getEmployee/123

 <pre class="prettyprint highlight"><code class="language-java" data-lang="java">
 package com.ashish.rest.controller;
 import javax.ws.rs.GET;
 .....
 @Path("/hello")
 public class HelloWorldREST {
   	@GET
 	@Path("/getEmployee/{empId}")
 	@Produces(MediaType.APPLICATION_JSON)
 	public Employee getEmployee( @PathParam("empId") int empId,